SharePoint/sp-dev-docs/docs/transform/modernize-userinterface-site-pages.md

 ## Quick start to page transformation using PowerShell

 The page transformation engine can also be used from PowerShell.
 This allows it to be integrated in a site modernization script that besides page transformation also does other things like installing solution, connecting the site to an Office 365 group and applying tenant branding.

+> [!IMPORTANT]
+> To use PowerShell it's important to have all the needed binaries together in one folder.
+The easiest solution is to download the latest version and all dependencies from the shared [SharePointPnP.Modernization binary package](https://github.com/SharePoint/PnP-Tools/blob/master/Solutions/SharePoint.Modernization/Scripts/PageTransformation/SharePointPnP.Modernization.v1.0.1811.0%20binaries.zip?raw=true).
+Another way to get this list of binaries is to use Visual Studio, add the [SharePointPnPModernizationOnline](https://www.nuget.org/packages/SharePointPnPModernizationOnline) package and build the solution.
+Once that's done you can find the needed binaries in the solution's bin folder.

 Below script shows how to call the transformation engine using PowerShell:

 [!code-powershell[transformpages](../../PnP-Tools/Solutions/SharePoint.Modernization/Scripts/PageTransformation/TransformPageSample.ps1 "Transform pages to modern pages using PowerShell")]